 If you decide to take up a broadband package from a supplier who is not registered with the Scheme you will not be able to benefit from a subsidised broadband installation.

-You can check the current availability of 4G broadband services using the Ofcom mobile coverage checker at http://www.ofcom.org.uk/mobile-coverage
+4G Broadband has recently been fully approved by BDUK as an alternative solution under their BDUK Better Broadband Subsidy Scheme; you can check the current availability of 4G broadband services using the Ofcom mobile coverage checker at http://www.ofcom.org.uk/mobile-coverage

 Current suppliers of the subsidy scheme in Lincolnshire are: